-New home closings were 3 out of the 74 total closings, a move on a percentage basis from 4 of 104 a year earlier.
-After rising year-over-year in December, closings of new and existing homes fell year-over-year in January.
+New home closings were 2 out of 129 total closings, making up 1.6%.
+This is up on a percentage basis from 1 of 182 a year earlier.
+For new and existing homes, closings declined in April after also declining in March year-over-year.

 Pricing and Mortgage Trends